SAMK6/SAMK6.github.io/index.md

 ## About Me

-I am a computer scientist
+I am a computer scientist from the U of A.